VishalGulati/react-starwars-app/README.md

 git clone https://github.com/VishalGulati/react-starwars-app.git

-2. Then, install the dependencies in the root folder of app. npm install
+2. Then, install the dependencies in the root folder of app, run: npm install